 Whenever I hire a contractor, whether an electrician or a plumber, etc., I inquire if they accept credit cards as a mode of payment.
 When they say yes, I readily use my credit cards instead of writing a check.

-When a contractor shares that they have to pay credit card fees if they accept credit card payments, I make sure to volunteer to pay for the fees so they are guaranteed to receive their entire payment.
+When a contractor shares that they have to pay credit card fees if they accept credit card payments, I volunteer to pay the fees so they are guaranteed to receive their entire payment.

 13. Car Purchase

-Depending on your ability to negotiate, car dealers generally allow credit card payments as a form of deposit when you seal the deal during a car purchase.
+Depending on your ability to negotiate, car dealers generally accept credit card payments as a deposit when you seal the deal on a car purchase.

 14. Loan Money